prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 Imports
 -------------------------------------------------------------------------------

-Import ProDy and matplotlib into the current namespace.
+Import ProDy into the current namespace.

 >>> from prody import *
->>> from matplotlib import pyplot as plt

 Definitions
 -------------------------------------------------------------------------------

 >>> # Name of the protein (a name without a white space is preferred)
->>> name = 'CytC'
+>>> name = 'HIV-RT'

 >>> # Amino acid sequence of the protein
->>> sequence = '''GDVEKGKKIFVQKCAQCHTVEKGGKHKTGPNLHGLFGRKTGQAPGFTYTDANKNKGITWKEETL
+>>> sequence = '''PISPIETVPVKLKPGMDGPKVKQWPLTEEKIKALVEICTEMEKEGKISKIGPENPYNTPVFAIKKKDSTKWRKLVDFREL
 ...
-MEYLENPKKYIPGTKMIFAGIKKKTEREDLIAYLKKATNE'''
+NKRTQDFWEVQLGIPHPAGLKKNKSVTVLDVGDAYFSVPLDEDFRKYTAFTIPSINNETPGIRYQYNVLPQGWKGSPAIF
+...
+QSSMTKILEPFKKQNPDIVIYQYMDDLYVGSDLEIGQHRTKIEELRQHLLRWGLTTPDKKHQKEPPFLWMGYELHPDKWT
+...
+VQPIVLPEKDSWTVNDIQKLVGKLNWASQIYPGIKVRQLSKLLRGTKALTEVIPLTEEAELELAENREILKEPVHGVYYD
+...
+PSKDLIAEIQKQGQGQWTYQIYQEPFKNLKTGKYARMRGAHTNDVKQLTEAVQKITTESIVIWGKTPKFKLPIQKETWET
+...
+WWTEYWQATWIPEWEFVNTPPLVKLWYQLEKEPIVGAETFYVDGAANRETKLGKAGYVTNKGRQKVVPLTNTTNQKTELQ
+...
+AIYLALQDSGLEVNIVTDSQYALGIIQAQPDKSESELVNQIIEQLIKKEKVYLAWVPAHKGIGGNEQVDKLVSAGIRKIL'''

 >>> # Reference PDB file
 >>> ref_pdb = '1hrc'

->>> # Optionally, a list of PDB files to be excluded from analysis can be provided
->>> # In this case dimeric Cyt C structures are excluded from the analysis
->>> # If all PDB hits will be used, provide an empty list
->>> exclude = ['3nbt', '3nbs']

 Parameters
 -------------------------------------------------------------------------------